tvolkirch/blog/README.md

 blog
 ====

-Summary: CanJS application for the blog page of my website: http://terry.hp.af.cm/index.html
+Summary: CanJS application for the blog page of my former website.
+My website is not being hosted at this time.

 Description: